Domiii/NoGap/_README.md

 *What is the trick?*
  * The `Client` code is automatically deployed to the client
- * `initClient` is then automatically called on the client, right after installation
+ * `initClient` is then automatically called on the client, right afterwards

 Installation